 Emergencies such as these may have resulted from an accident or injury, so it’s important to seek professional dental care as soon as possible.
 When any of these happen, never rely on self-medication.
 This will only worsen the condition and may even cause more damage.

-After taking care of the immediate concern, the next thing you should do is to call your emergency dentist.
+After taking care of your immediate concern, the next thing you should do is call your emergency dentist.
 Our emergency dental care team will be more than happy to accommodate you.
 We understand how emergency dental problems can be alarming and inconvenient, so we’ll do everything we can to make sure you’re comfortable and get the treatment you need as soon as possible.

 At South Florida Dental Center, we offer emergency dental extractions and cater to same-day appointments for emergency cases.
-We understand how dental emergencies can be frightening and we’ll do everything we can to make sure you’re comfortable and get the treatment you need as soon as possible.
+We understand how dental emergencies can be frightening, and we’ll do everything we can to make sure you’re comfortable and get the treatment you need ASAP.

-While many teens and some adults get their wisdom teeth removed, there are other reasons why tooth extraction may be necessary in adulthood.
-Excessive tooth decay, tooth infection, and crowding can all require a tooth extraction.
-These infections can come on quick and require emergency dentistry.
-Those who get braces may need one or two teeth removed to provide room for their other teeth as they shift into place.
-Additionally, those who are undergoing chemotherapy or are about to have an organ transplant may need compromised teeth removed in order to keep their mouth healthy.
+These infections can come on quickly and require emergency dentistry.
+Those who get braces may need one or two teeth removed to make room for their other teeth as they shift into place.
+Additionally, those who are undergoing chemotherapy or are about to have an organ transplant may need compromised teeth removed to keep their mouth healthy.

 Before scheduling the procedure, your dentist will take an X-ray of your tooth.
 Be sure to tell your dentist about any medications you take, as well as vitamins, supplements, and over-the-counter drugs.

-Tell your dentist if you will soon be treated for another medical condition with an intravenous drug called a bisphosphonate.
+Tell your dentist if you will soon be treated for another medical condition with an intravenous drug called bisphosphonate.
 If so, the extraction should be done before the drug treatment, or your jaw could be at risk for osteonecrosis (bone death).

 Also, tell your dentist about any of the following conditions: